 Complex Post-Traumatic Stress Disorder (C-PTSD) differs from PTSD in that it results from ongoing, repeated exposure to traumatic events.
 These events might involve chronic abuse — usually during childhood.
 As adults, people with unaddressed C-PTSD face a wide range of uncomfortable symptoms.
 In addition, because much C-PTSD results from early childhood trauma, it can wreak havoc on your romantic relationships.

 Complex PTSD-5 Signs C-PTSD is Compromising Your Romantic Connection

 For couples, moving in together can feel like a quantum leap forward in your relationship.
 If your partner is struggling with C-PTSD, cohabitating carries with it a fair number of obstacles.
 You may notice them undergoing some pretty dramatic mood swings.
 One minute can find you defending something innocuous that you said.
 The next minute, your partner may slip into a dissociative state.
 Living together can be more complicated if your partner struggles with a health condition that is trauma related.

-Your partner with C-PTSD probably desires an intimate connection as much as you (or anyone, for that matter).
+Your partner with C-PTSD probably desires an emotionally and sexually intimate connection as much as you (or anyone, for that matter).
 The tricky part for them may be relaxing into the moment.
-If their trauma is born of sexual abuse, you can imagine this has the potential to play a major disruptive role in their sex life.
+Regardless of whether or not their trauma is born of sexual abuse, you can imagine this has the potential to play a major disruptive role in their sex life.